PUBLIC SECTOR BARGAINING UPDATE 1

 WHERE WE ARE

-Beginning March 31 of this year, contracts affecting in excess of 17,000 members who work directly for government or government related services expire (the contract for Correctional Officers has already expired).
-They are:
+Beginning March 31 of this year, contracts affecting more than 17,000 members who work directly for the government or government-related services are set to expire (for the vast majority):

 CNA Faculty (August 31)